 Established in 1995 in the Seih Al-Masmout Reserve, this desert park in Sharjah started as a conservation centre for the region’s endangered flora and fauna.
-Over time, it has developed into a vibrant edutainment centre perfect for weekend retreats with a gorgeous botanical garden, a proper petting farm and a breeding facility for rare desert animals rescued from their endangered habitats.
-The breeding centre however, it is not open to the general public.
+Over time, it has developed into a vibrant edutainment centre perfect for weekend retreats with a gorgeous botanical garden, a petting farm and a breeding facility for rare desert animals rescued from their endangered habitats.
+The breeding centre, however, is not open to the general public.

 LIST OF THINGS TO DO AT SHARJAH DESERT PARK